Speedcubing-Canada/docs-speedcubing-canada/public/src/canadian-championship-bidding-policy.md

   - The review process _may_ include virtual meetings among the Canadian Championship Selection Committee.
   - Virtual meetings between the Canadian Championship Selection Committee and each organization team _may_ be proposed before voting has begun.
     - Modifications _may_ be made to an application if it is required by the Canadian Championship Selection Committee.
+  - The voting process **must** be conducted using a ranked ballot system.
+    - If a member of the Canadian Championship Selection Committe is part of the Core Team for an Application, they are **not** eligible to vote.
+    - Each member of the Canadian Championship Selection Committee will receive a ballot listing all submitted applications.
+    - Committee members *must* rank the applications in order of preference, assigning a unique rank to each application.
+      - 1 will be considered the highest preference, with each descending number representing a lower preference.
+    - Once all committee members have submitted their ballots, the votes will be tabulated.
+One application *must* receive a majority of votes to win.
+      - If a vote leads to a tie, the Leader of the Canadian Championship Selection Committee will select the host of the Canadian Championship.
 - Once an application has been selected, the Point Person for the application will be notified.
   - The Canadian Championship Selection Committee will continue to help with the organization of the event at this point.
 - All applications _should_ be publically posted for viewing after the selection process is complete.